-The LCMS Foundation (the "Foundation") is the chartered trust and investment corporation of The Lutheran Church Missouri Synod.
-The Foundation was established in 1958 by a group of Lutherans as a stewardship ministry of the Church, with a focus on planned to give and endowment management.
+The Lutheran Church Missouri Synod Foundation (the "Foundation") is the chartered trust and investment corporation of The Lutheran Church Missouri Synod.
+The Foundation was established in 1958 by a group of Lutherans as a stewardship ministry of the Church, with a focus on planned giving and endowment management.